tylerwowen/pisensors/index.md

 permalink: /index.html
 ---

 What's the temperature in my room?
 Do I need to water my plants?
 I have a Raspberry Pi with several sensors connected to it, it's not hard to answer these questions.
-SSH to your Pi, run a Python script you wrote before and then I can get the data.
+SSH to Pi, run a Python script I wrote before and then I can get the data.
 The problem here is, however, how to access them easily?
 A web app is a good candidate for this purpose.

 [Github repository](https://github.com/tylerwowen/pisensors).